PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Typology of ONC disks

-From the determined photometry we derive the spectral energy distribution (SED) of the disks and JuMBOs detected in the \textit{PDRs4All} NIRCam images.
-Among this sample, we discard the SEDs for which there is saturation or non-detection in several filters.
-Finally, we obtain 23 SEDs for the protoplanetary disks and five for JuMBOs, which are presented in Fig.~\ref{fig:SED_proplyds}.
+From the determined photometry, we derived the SED of the disks and JuMBOs detected in the \textit{PDRs4All} NIRCam images.
+Among this sample, we discarded the SEDs for which there was saturation or non-detection in several filters.
+Finally, we obtained 23 SEDs for the protoplanetary disks and five for JuMBOs, which are presented in Fig.~\ref{fig:SED_proplyds}.

 The major common characteristic of these SEDs is the decreasing slope with wavelength, as expected for Class II T Tauri stars.
-Approximately 60\% of the sources have SEDs with excess emission at 1.87~\textmu{}m and 4.05~\textmu{}m, i.e. the Pa and Br $\alpha$ lines.
-In Fig.~\ref{fig:SED_proplyds}, we detect water ice absorption feature at 3.0~\textmu{}m (F300M filter) for 171-212, 180-218, 182-413, 183-419, 203-506, and with less confidence in 181-247 and 191-232.
+Approximately 60\% of the sources have SEDs with excess emission at 1.87~\textmu{}m and 4.05~\textmu{}m, i.e., the Pa and Br $\alpha$ lines.
+In Fig.~\ref{fig:SED_proplyds}, we detect water ice absorption feature at 3.0~\textmu{}m (F300M filter) for 171-212, 180-218, 182-413, 183-419, and 203-506, and with less confidence in 181-247 and 191-232.
 PAHs emission at 3.3~\textmu{}m (F335M filter) is detected for 182-413, 183-419, 203-506 and likely in 191-232.
 We likely detect $\rm H_2$ emission for five sources (180-218, 182-413, 183-419, 213-533, and 234-104), at least one of the following wavelengths: 2.12~\textmu{}m, 3.23~\textmu{}m, and 4.70~\textmu{}m (filters F212N, F323N, and F470N).
 Lastly, we do not detect the forbidden iron lines [\ion{Fe}{ii}] at 1.64~\textmu{}m in our sample, as anticipated in Section \ref{sect:images_ONCdisks}.